HelpSeeker/CoubDownloader/README.md

 ### Input list(s)

-For easier usage the script accepts list of coub links in the form of text files.
+For easier usage the script accepts lists of coub links in the form of text files.
 Just make sure each link is either on a new line or separated from the prior one by a white space.

 For example: